Saas - Software as a Service. What does it mean? How it can benefit your arcade or family entertainment centre.

 Is Embed moving to the cloud?

 We glad you asked, yes we are.
-New features within TOOLKIT that are rolling including BOOKINGS, TOOLKIT assistant and REPORTS, these are all working within the SaaS model.
-This is a great opportunity for your business as it allows you, as business owners more flexibility is accessing the data when you need it, manage operational issues remotely and keeping your customers happy with e-commerce solutions.
+New features within TOOLKIT that are rolling including BOOKINGS, GURU and REPORTS, these are all working within the SaaS model.
+This is a great opportunity for your business as it allows you, as business owners more flexibility in accessing the data when you need it, manage operational issues remotely and keeping your customers happy with e-commerce solutions.